Table of Contents

 Chest X-ray for diagnosis of pneumonia

 The most important diagnostic measure to diagnose pneumonia is the chest X-ray.
-For a detailed investigation of pneumonia, two X-ray images are made.
+For a detailed investigation of pneumonia, 2 X-ray images are made.
 Less ventilated lung areas show up light in the radiograph.
 Amongst other things, this can be observed with massive immigration of leukocytes (infiltration).

 Typical lobar pneumonia can be characterized by homogeneous shading, possibly several lobes or lobe segments in a row affected simultaneously.
 The atypical interstitial pneumonia has increased interstitial markings; distributed throughout the lungs or accentuated nuclear shadowing.

-Bronchial pneumonia can be characterized by scattered focal, confluent infiltrates possibly scattered throughout the lungs and the alveolar pneumonia is marked through alveolar space filled with exudate.
+Bronchial pneumonia can be characterized by scattered focal, confluent infiltrates possibly scattered throughout the lungs and the alveolar pneumonia is marked through the alveolar space filled with exudate.